Jump the navigation

 3. What scholarly research or expertise will inform your inquiry?
 This could include general scholarship on teaching and learning, or it could entail something specific to your field.
 It might also include consultation with someone beyond campus with qualified expertise in particular pedagogical approaches.
 In your application, please give the committee a clear explanation of your use(s) of such scholarship and expertise.

-4. On what timeline will you conduct your work? (please include a short syllabus or outline)
+4. On what timeline will you conduct your work?
+(Applicants should include a short syllabus or outline.)

 Budget Guidelines